 - Cumin Seeds: Adds a warming blend of peppery and smoky notes to the rice.

-- Salt & Pepper: Both are equally important to help bring out the curry flavors so they pop.
+- Sea Salt Flakes and Pepper: Both are equally important to help bring out the curry flavors so they pop.

-How to Make Chicken and Spinach Curry ~ Step-By-Step
+How to Make Chicken and Spinach Curry: Step-By-Step Instructions

 This chicken curry recipe comes together easily with just a handful of ingredients, so if you’re ready, here’s what you need to do: